Welcome to Flanagan Pre-primary 2022

 Things to remember:

-Please do not hesitate to read your child a range of texts as this not only can effectively expose them to various text types but can also successfully model reading to them.
+1. Please continue to read your child a range of texts as this not only exposes them to various text types but you are an important role model for reading.

-how to support your child with their 'homework'
+Following are two simple graphics that explain how to support your child with their reading.

 HASS in semester two is geography and in term three we are focussing on our place in space.
 We will explore the globe as a representation of the Earth.
 We will also learn a little about maps and the location of familiar places, such as schools and parks, Kalgoorlie-Boulder, Australia and other familiar countries.
 We will investigate where we live, why we live here, what makes it special and how we can take care of it including traditional ways of Aboriginal and Torres Strait Islander Peoples.
 In your spare time (!) can you find your house on Google Earth?